mtumilowicz/java12-fundamentals-tail-recursion-workshop/README.md

     trampolined `Closure` is returned
     * that value will become the final result of the trampoline
     * so calls are made serially, rather than filling the stack
+* java
+    * we have to implement that functionality - simple functional interface